algorandfoundation/algokit-utils-py/docs/markdown/capabilities/algorand-client.md

 All transaction parameters share the following common base parameters:

 - `sender: str` - The address of the account sending the transaction.
-- `signer: algosdk.TransactionSigner | TransactionSignerAccount | None` - The function used to sign transaction(s); if not specified then an attempt will be made to find a registered signer for the given `sender` or use a default signer (if configured).
+- `signer: TransactionSigner | AddressWithTransactionSigner | None` - The function used to sign transaction(s); if not specified then an attempt will be made to find a registered signer for the given `sender` or use a default signer (if configured).
 - `rekey_to: string | None` - Change the signing key of the sender to the given address. **Warning:** Please be careful with this parameter and be sure to read the [official rekey guidance](https://dev.algorand.co/concepts/accounts/rekeying).
 - `note: bytes | str | None` - Note to attach to the transaction.
 Max of 1000 bytes.
 - `lease: bytes | str | None` - Prevent multiple transactions with the same lease being included within the validity window.
 A [lease](https://dev.algorand.co/concepts/transactions/leases) enforces a mutually exclusive transaction (useful to prevent double-posting and other scenarios).